ralphaslan/ralphaslan/README.md

 ###

-<p align="left">Creating bugs since 2019 🐞<br><br>📚 I'm currently learning AI agents for web scraping<br><br>🎯 Goal is to gather the data, secure the data and use to solve problems<br><br>🎲 Fun fact: I also do extreme sports got addicted to adrenaline and the stress is my dessert</p>
+<p align="left">Creating bugs since 2019 🐞<br><br>📚 I'm currently learning AI agents for web scraping<br><br>🎯 Goal is to gather the data, secure the data and use to solve problems<br><br>🎲 Fun fact: I also do extreme sports, I got addicted to adrenaline and the stress is my dessert</p>

 ###